fahertym/icn-covm/docs/icn_covm_v06_roadmap.md

 - ✅ Create identity audit logging
 - ✅ Complete storage integration

-## Integration Points
+## Integration Points - All Implemented ✅

-The identity and storage systems will be integrated at several key points:
+The identity and storage systems have been integrated at several key points:

-1. **Storage Permissions**: Storage operations will validate against identity permissions
+1. **Storage Permissions**: Storage operations validate against identity permissions
 2. **Identity Persistence**: Identity roles and metadata can be stored in persistent storage
-3. **Audit Trail**: Operations will be logged with identity information
+3. **Audit Trail**: Operations are logged with identity information
-4. **Governance Enhancement**: Existing governance primitives will be updated for identity awareness
+4. **Governance Enhancement**: Existing governance primitives have been updated for identity awareness

 ## New DSL Features